codux-demos/git-ducks/README.md

 ### Take it for a Spin

-This repo provides an interactive playground for Blueprint UI toolkit.
-It's a great way to explore how the library and Codux work.
+GitDucks is an imaginary git provider front-end application.
+You can edit the components that make up the user profile page of this application.
+It's a great way to explore how Codux works.

--   Learn how to edit, render and compose apps that make use of [@blueprintjs/core](https://blueprintjs.com/docs/#core) components.
+-   Learn how to edit, render and compose apps that make use of React-based components.
--   Create React-based components with TypeScript support.
+-   Create React-based components with TypeScript, SCSS and CSS Modules support.
 -   Visually edit in real-time and in an isolated environment.